nxp-appcodehub/an-frdmrw612-in-system-programming/README.md

 [<img src="./Images/FRDM-UART-flash-writeMem.png" width="800"/>](./Images/FRDM-UART-flash-writeMem.png)

 Once the write process is complete you can simply press the reset button (SW1) or power-on your board again and your new firmware will be executed.
+With the frdmrw612_ISP_BLHost_Demo.bin file you shall see the RGB LED blinking blue.

 ## 9. Advanced Firmware Provisioning tools <a name="step9"></a>